gajalakshmi99/ML-Tasks-3-4/README.md

 Task-3 : it includes 100 numpy tasks

-Task-4 : It includes small tasks based on data wrangling techniques
+Task-4 : It includes small tasks based on data wrangling techniques. reached, needs improvement,exceeed expectation, unsatisfactory are the output files(part of the tasks).